tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-after Walt's death the Disney Company seemed rudderless the new leadership couldn't seem to produce the kind of magic Walt had at his prime or even in his waning years that would change though in the 1980s with the introduction of the new executive team of Michael Eisner Frank Wells and Jeffrey kenberg one of their first Ventures was to take Disney into a more adult Realm by creating subsidiaries like Hollywood pictures and touchtone entertainment
+After Walt's death, the Disney Company seemed rudderless.
+The new leadership couldn't seem to produce the kind of magic Walt had at his prime or even in his waning years.
+That would change,  though, in the 1980s with the introduction of the new executive team of Michael Eisner, Frank Wells, and Jeffrey Katzenberg.

 </james>
 <from></from>
 </compare>

+## Part Two: The New Blood

 <compare>
 <james {% include timecode %}>

-down in out in Beverly Hills was the first R-rated film Disney ever released B Midler swears throughout the film and screams so loudly during an orgasm that everyone in the entire household hears also included are scenes of Midler's husband played by Richard dfus and their house guest Nick Noti having sex with the Latina Maid of the house and there are overt hints that the son of the family is gay older Disney Executives gritted their teeth but the film went on to make 62 million in 1986 that's 148 million today following in the film's footsteps Ruthless People was another runchy comedy with B Midler that went on to take in$ 71.6 million
+One of their first ventures was to take Disney into a more adult realm by creating subsidiaries like Hollywood Pictures and Touchtone Entertainment. <mark>*Down and Out in Beverly Hills* was the first R-rated film Disney ever released.
+Bette Midler swears throughout the film and screams so loudly during an orgasm that everyone in the entire household hears.
+Also included are scenes of Midler's husband (played by Richard Dreyfuss) and their house guest (Nick Nolte) having sex with the Latina maid of the house, and there are overt hints that the son of the family is gay.
+Older Disney executives gritted their teeth, but the film went on to make 62 million dollars in 1986.</mark> That's 148 million today. <mark>Following in the film's footsteps, *Ruthless People* was another raunchy comedy with Bette Midler that went on to take in 71.6 million dollars.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.107"%}>

-*Down and Out in Beverly Hills* was the first film to be released by the Walt Disney Company with an “R” rating, mainly for its sexual content than for any violence.
+<mark>*Down and Out in Beverly Hills* was the first film to be released by the Walt Disney Company with an “R” rating, mainly for its sexual content than for any violence.
 Actress Bette Midler swears throughout the film and screams so loudly during a sexual orgasm that everyone in the entire household hears.
 Also included are scenes of Midler’s husband (played by Richard Dreyfuss) and their houseguest (Nick Nolte) having sex with the Latina maid of the house, and there are intimations that the son in the family is gay.
-Older Disney executives gritted their teeth, and the film went on to make $62 million in domestic grosses.
-Following in this film’s footsteps, *Ruthless People* was another flashy raunchy comedy with Bette Midler and an ensemble cast that went on to take in $71.6 million at the box office.<sup>24</sup>
+Older Disney executives gritted their teeth, and the film went on to make $62 million in domestic grosses.</mark> <mark>Following in this film’s footsteps, *Ruthless People* was another flashy raunchy comedy with Bette Midler and an ensemble cast that went on to take in $71.6 million at the box office.</mark><sup>24</sup>

 </from>
 </compare>